 The Lunching Pad (Tomorrowland)

 Right in the heart of Tomorrowland, you will find The Lunching Pad – a cross between a 1920s diner and a space café serving American snack food.
-It does take mobile ordering so it can be one of the quicker quick service restaurants, but we think it’s worth the extra time to go somewhere else for food.
+It does take mobile ordering so it can be one of the fastper quick service restaurants as the lines are short, but we think it’s worth the extra time to go somewhere else for food.

 Pinocchio Village Haus (Fantasyland)